tpou/IGPrediction/README.md

 # Visualize Production Data and Deploy R Shiny on Cloud
 A R Shiny app deployed on Cloud to forecast and visualize gas field production data.
-Historical data is under relational database on cloud S3 AWS and updated automatically on R shiny.
+R workspaces are saved and stored on cloud S3 AWS and retrieved to R shinyapps.io server automatically.

 Product Link: [https://ai-ml.shinyapps.io/igprediction/](ai-ml.shinyapps.io/igprediction/)